sundaram2021/fruit-slot-api/README.md

     ```bash
     ./play
     ```
     The server will start on `http://localhost:8080` by default.
-You can change the port using the `PORT` environment variable (e.g., `PORT=3000 ./play`).

 ## API Endpoints